ColinKennedy/ways/docs/plugin_basics.rst

 platforms refers to the operating system(s) that a plugin is allowed to run on.

-Ways determines which plugins to run based on which plugins match the user's platform.
-The platform that Ways will prefer is set with the WAYS_PLATFORM environment variable.
-If nothing is set, Ways will use the system OS returned by platform.system().lower().
+Ways has two environment variables related to the "platforms" key, WAYS_PLATFORM and WAYS_PLATFORMS.

+WAYS_PLATFORM
+*************

+Every plugin has a set of platforms that it's allowed to run on.
+If one of the platforms in the plugin matches the WAYS_PLATFORM environment variable, Ways will use it.
+If WAYS_PLATFORM isn't defined, Ways will just use the computer's OS, instead.

 ::
     plugins: